shoesareme/shoesareme.github.io/mathlogic/blog/blog5.md

 ## Updates

 If anything else happens, I'll update here.
 If you are interested in this paper for whatever reason, email teammcpro3@gmail.com.

+Update 1: So, I've submitted to a student journal a while back.
+The things is, the submission status date has come and there is no email (haven't gotten one in four days).
+What do I even do?
+I guess I will assume I got rejected and submit elsewhere.